CrosbyMoyo/simple_shell/README.md

 # simple_shell
-ALX shell project to showcase what we have leant in the previous chapters
+ALX shell project to showcase what we have learnt in the previous chapters